fifth-postulate/postscript-whisperer/workshop/guide/src/tool/control.md

 The first three operands are numbers: _initial_, _increment_ and _limit_.
 The fourth operand is the procedure to execute.

-The procedure is with values from initial by steps of increment to limit, inclusive.
+The procedure runs with values from _initial_ by steps of _increment_ to _limit_, inclusive.
 Each time around the loop, the index is pushed onto the stack for the procedure to consume.

 ## Exercises
 1. Imagine that the language designers forgot to provided `ifelse`, but they provided `if`.
 Implement `ifelse` in terms of `if` and the boolean operators.